basilstotz/oscrecorder/README.md

          and writes all found messages as bundles to stdout.
 When a message is received, the current time will be used as timetag.

-         When a </route> is given, </route/> is prependend to each message incomming from this port.
+         When a </route> is given, </route/> is prependend to the address on every message incomming at this port.

          As default bundles are delayed, when the timetag lyes in the future, but when the option --nodelay is given the output is instantly.